 As an immigrant in the United States, filing a tax return can be a daunting task.
-However, it is essential to file your individual income tax return to claim any tax credits or refunds you may be eligible for.
-Refunds can help add to your savings, pay bills, or send money home.
+However, it’s essential to file your individual income tax return to claim any tax credits or refunds you may be eligible for.

 Understand the Basics of Tax Filing